PREPARING CAVOSURFACE BEVELS WITH 7404 AND 7406 BURS

 These burs are

-- larger diameter than cavity prep burs, so that they naturally produce smooth, flowing cavosurfaces rather than choppy and irregular margins.
-As well, they generate larger radiuses at line angles
+- larger diameter than cavity prep burs, so that they naturally produce smooth, flowing cavosurfaces rather than the choppy and irregular margins characteristic of small diameter burs such as the 330 bur.
+At line angles of Class V preparations they generate larger radiuses which are easier to adapt paste resin to than sharp radii, restore better, look more attractive

 - the rake angle of the teeth on the burs is lower so that they cut less aggressively, appropriate to their role in planing margins to a fine finish.